Selecting a Stack Template

 Select an AWS CloudFormation template on your local computer.
-Choose Choose File to select the template file that you want to upload with a maximum size of 460,800 bytes.
+Choose Choose File to select the template file that you want to upload.
+The template can be a maximum size of 460,800 bytes.

 You can use your own bucket and manage its permissions by manually uploading templates to Amazon S3.
 When you create or update a stack, specify the Amazon S3 URL of a template file.

-Specify a URL to a template in an Amazon S3 bucket.
+Specify a URL to a template in an S3 bucket.

 If your template includes nested stacks (for example, stacks described in other template documents located in subdirectories), ensure that your S3 bucket contains the necessary files and directories.